termapps/enquirer/README.md

     -V, --version     Prints version information

 SUBCOMMANDS:
-    confirm    Prompt that returns `true` or `false` help       Prints this message or the help of the given subcommand(s) input      Prompt that takes user input and returns a string secret     Prompt that takes user input, hides it from the terminal, and returns a string
+    confirm         Prompt that returns `true` or `false` help            Prints this message or the help of the given subcommand(s) input           Prompt that takes user input and returns a string multi-select    Prompt that allows the user to select multiple items from a list of options secret          Prompt that takes user input, hides it from the terminal, and returns a string
 ```

 ### Library